wp-plugins/wangguard/readme.txt

 == Changelog ==

+= 1.5.8 - 19 Jul 2013 =

+- NEW Full Compatibility with CloudFlare.
+Now you will get the user's real IP instead of CloudFlare's IP.
+Thats means WangGuard will work 400% better on your website because WangGuard will know the real user IP with this update.
+If you use CloudFlare, you need this update.

 = 1.5.7.1 - 10 Jul 2013 =

 - Fix a possible bug with WooCommerce

 = 1.5.7 - 9 Jul 2013 =

 - NEW WooCommerce Compatibility.